Research Medical Center

-Research Medical Center is a 590-bed hospital located in Kansas City, Missouri at 2316 East Meyer Boulevard.
+Research Medical Center is a 590-bed hospital located in Kansas City, Missouri, United States, at 2316 East Meyer Boulevard.
 It is part of the HCA Midwest Division.
+Research Medical Center's satellite campus, Research Medical Center-Brookside Campus, is less than 2 miles away.

-Background
+History

-German Hospital was originally established in 1886 in a brick farmhouse near present day East 23rd Street & Holmes Street.
+German Hospital was originally established in 1886 in a brick farmhouse near present-day East 23rd Street and Holmes Street.
 A new hospital building was built at the same location in 1911 and was renamed Research Hospital in 1918.
-On August 11, 1963, Research Medical Center opened at its present day location at Meyer Boulevard and Prospect.
+On August 11, 1963, Research Medical Center opened at its present-day location at Meyer Boulevard and Prospect Avenue.
 On December 5, 1972, former President Harry S. Truman was admitted to Kansas City's Research Hospital and Medical Center with lung congestion from pneumonia.
 He developed multiple organ failure and died three weeks later at 7:50 am on December 26 at the age of 88.
 In 1985, Research Medical Center opened the Research Psychiatric Center, a 100 bed in-patient psychiatric facility on the campus of the main hospital.
 In 2003, Research Medical Center was purchased by HCA Healthcare.